Diagnosis and Treatment of Dry Eye

 If you are experiencing symptoms of ocular surface disease (dry eye), it is important to discuss it with an eye doctor.
 Dry eyes can not only make you significantly uncomfortable and cause difficulty with visual tasks but also can increase your risk of eye infections.
 If left untreated, severe cases can lead to corneal scarring and diminished vision.

 The doctors at Barnet Dulaney Perkins Eye Center utilize all of the latest diagnostic methods and treatments for ocular surface disease.
-Cornea specialist Dr. Fintelmann has extensive training in this area and can recommend an individualized management and treatment plan.
+Our doctors throughout the state have extensive training in this area and can recommend an individualized management and treatment plan.

 - Schirmer Test: Filter-paper testing strips that are placed inside the lower eyelid measure the amount of tear production.